Walks index

 Old Buildings in Cambridge

 Cambridge is associated with the university of Cambridge, so the assumption is that all old buildings in the city belong to the university.
 In fact, Cambridge has several buildings older than the university.
 The University of Cambridge was founded in 1209 and the oldest college, Peterhouse, was founded in 1284.
 Most of the buildings on this page are older than this.
-I have included a couple of 14th century buildings.
+I have included some 14th century buildings.
 Most of the famous university buildings are much later.
 Kings College Chapel was started in 1446 and not completed until 1531.
 Queens College has the oldest gatehouse, dated 1448.

 Click here for buildings since 14C.